din/compose/README.md

 ### Identified References via  `@Ref` and `@RefCollection`

-Sometimes data managed by a component might be mutated by child components.
-In order to update the parent component, one can reload the whole component and perform network requets which will supply refreshed data.
-The other way of keeping interactive chunks data up-to-date is by utilising `@Ref` and `@RefCollection` property wrappers.

 The `@Ref` and `@RefCollection` wrappers are used when declaring properties of the state for a `Store` instance. `@Ref` property wrapper is used for single objects, `@RefCollection` property wrapper is used for collection of objects.

+Sometimes data managed by a component might be mutated by child components.  `@Ref` and `@RefCollection` property wrappers are used to keep interactive chunks of data synced between different components (most importantly, between children components of the same parent component).

 In order to use the aforementioned property wrappers, the underlying object must conform to the following protocols: